 Feeding your baby is no doubt one of the most important aspects of motherhood, and while there are a number of ways to feed them, the top priority is making sure your little one is getting all of the vitamins and nutrients that they need to grow healthy and strong.

-Their tiny body is constantly developing and strengthening during their early years so it is crucial that they are eating enough.
-Sometimes solely relying on infant formula or breast milk is not a suitable option for a number of reasons.
+Their tiny body is constantly developing and strengthening during their early years, so it is crucial that they are eating enough.
+Sometimes, solely relying on either infant formula or breast milk alone is not a suitable option for a number of reasons.

 Keep reading to get the scoop on mixing breast milk and formula.